Unlucky break: Will travel insurance protect you when you need it?

 -

 - Where you're going.
-Different policies will cover different regions, so make sure you're covered for where you're planning to travel.
-If you're travelling somewhere with a much higher risk of an emergency, your policy will be more expensive.
+Different policies cover different regions, so make sure the policy covers your destination.
+Travelling somewhere with a higher risk of an emergency will push your premium up.

 - How long you're going for.
-Most policies have a maximum length of time they will cover you for, typically three to twelve months.
-The longer you're away, the more risks of something happening to you, so the higher the premium.
+Most policies have a maximum length of cover, typically three to 12 months.
+The longer you’re away, the higher the premium.

 - What activities you're doing.
-Many policies will exclude certain activities, such as skiing or motorcycling, so check the small print before you buy.
+Many policies exclude certain activities, such as skiing or riding a motorbike, so check the fine print before you buy.

 - Your age and health.
-Your age and health status can affect both the cost and coverage of your policy.
-It's important to be honest when filling out the application form, or it could end up costing you big time later.
+Both can affect the cost and scope of your policy.
+Be honest when filling out the application – undisclosed conditions can cost you dearly if you need to make a claim later.

 Can travel insurance be refunded?